Zoran Đinđić: Political career

 In August 2001, after meeting with Koštunica's cabinet, former Serbian State Security officer Momir Gavrilović was murdered.
 Koštunica claimed that Gavrilović was briefing his cabinet about connections of some members of Serbian government with organized crime.
 This caused Koštunica and his 45 DSS members of parliament to withdraw from DOS and the government. Đinđić attempted to expel the DSS members from parliament, referring to the existence of imperative mandate that places all deputies under the control of the party elected to parliament.
 Meanwhile, Koštunica and his party openly accused Đinđić of involvement with organised crime.

 Đinđić was received favorably by Western nations.
 His meetings with Western leaders George W. Bush, Tony Blair, Jacques Chirac and others strongly indicated that the West supported his politics. Đinđić had constant disagreements with his ex-coalition partner and then-Yugoslav federal president Vojislav Koštunica, who was his biggest political rival in Serbia itself.
 His earlier close relationship with the Montenegrin president Milo Đukanović had also cooled due to Đukanović's separatist aspirations for an independent Montenegro state.

 Đinđić had also increased economic reforms while prime minister of Serbia.
 Such reforms include price liberalization and a reduction of the money supply with the goal of achieving macroeconomic stability.
 Small-scale privatization also occurred with regards to banking assets and the financial sector.
 Lastly, the government of Serbia eliminated many trade barriers with the goal of eventually integrating into the European Union.
 The early economic reforms under the Koštunica-Đinđić government had been maintained after his assassination allowing the economy to increase substantially prior to the global economic crisis of 2008.
 However, unemployment still remained very high, and the pace and quantity of reforms did not return Serbia to the same living standards it had prior to 1990.

 From January 2003, Đinđić launched a wide diplomatic campaign for the determination of the Kosovo issue.

-Shortly before his assassination, Đinđić made a statement in which he was talking about an idea of creating a Union of Serb States consisting of Serbia, Montenegro and Republika Srpska, which would be a federal nation state.
+Shortly before his assassination, Đinđić made a statement in which he talked about an idea of creating a Union of Serb States consisting of Serbia, Montenegro and Republika Srpska, which would be a federal nation state.